HoussemDellai/azure-network-course/905_vwan_2_virtualhubs_with_firewalls/Readme.md

-# Azure Virtual Wan and Virtual Hub
+# Azure Virtual Wan and Secure Virtual Hub with Intent based Routing

 In this lab you will explore `Azure Virtual WAN` and `Virtual Hub` with two hubs, each with a firewall.
 The focus is on understanding how traffic flows between VNets in different hubs when firewalls are configured.

+Without any firewall or route table, traffic between VNets in the same Virtual Hub and across Virtual Hubs is allowed.
+This lab will help you understand how to control this traffic using firewalls and routing policies.

+For that we will create two Virtual Hubs, each with a firewall, define routing intents and then we will create VNets in each hub.
+We will then test the connectivity between these VNets.

 ![architecture](./images/architecture.png)